Written by Editorial Team

 Experts advise taking care of breasts even before the birth of a baby.
-Wearing nursing bras that allow for proper support and comfort, and staying away from using soap to wash the areola and the nipples are some basic steps that would ensure some comfort when you start breast feeding your baby.
+Wearing nursing bras that allow for proper support and comfort, and staying away from using soap to wash the areola and the nipples are some basic steps that would ensure some comfort when you start breastfeeding your baby.

-A common complaint made by new mothers is of pain during breast-feeding.
-A tingling sensation, fleeting discomfort or pain is noted in the breast whenever milk is “let down”.
-This milk ejection reflex or letdown reflex is stimulated by oxytocin hormone.
+A common complaint made by new mothers is pain during breastfeeding.
+A tingling sensation, fleeting discomfort, or pain is noted in the breast whenever milk is “let down”.
+This milk ejection reflex or letdown reflex is stimulated by the oxytocin hormone.

-The reflex is responsible for stimulating muscle cells in breasts for ejecting milk.
-The oxytocin hormone is released as you tiny toddler feeds after her birth.
-After sometime, even the thought of feeding your baby might trigger the release of this hormone.
+The reflex is responsible for stimulating muscle cells in the breasts for ejecting milk.
+The oxytocin hormone is released as your tiny toddler feeds after her birth.
+After some time, even the thought of feeding your baby might trigger the release of this hormone.

 Sometimes your breasts might leak whenever this occurs.
 The breast discomfort varies from person to person.
 Some mothers complain of the following discomforts:

 Females producing excess quantities of milk often feel painful pangs in their breasts after every feed.